Lluvia0802/xzho4299_9103_tut4/README.md

 *xzho4299_9103_tut4*
 ## Quiz 8
 ### Part 1: Imaging Technique Inspiration
 My inspiration comes from the animated movie ***Spider-Man: Across the Spider-Verse***.
 The movie uses a large number of hand-drawn lines to express a sense of flow, which brings strong visual impact and artistic beauty.
-The work I want to choose is Georges majeur au crépuscule by Monet.
+The work I want to choose is ***Georges Majeur au Crépuscule*** by Monet.
 The picture looks like it is made up of many lines, which has a very similar feeling to ***Spider-Man***.
 I hope to give this painting the sense of flow in the movie and make the artwork full of vitality.
 ###

 ![An image of inspiration](assets/Spiderman-1.JPG)